-At the growth stage, revenue continues to rise and companies start generating positive cash flows and profits as product revenue and costs break-even.
+At the growth stage, revenue continues to rise and companies start generating positive cash flows and profits as product revenue and costs surpass break-even.

 Shakeout usually refers to the consolidation of an industry.
 Some businesses are naturally eliminated because they are unable to grow along with the industry or are still generating negative cash flows.
-Some companies merged with competitors or are acquired by those who were able to obtain bigger market shares at the growth stage.
+Some companies merge with competitors or are acquired by those who were able to obtain bigger market shares at the growth stage.

 At the maturity stage, the majority of the companies in the industry are well-established and the industry reaches its saturation point.
-These companies collectively attempt to moderate the intensity of industry competition to protect themselves and maintain profitability by adopting strategies to deter the entry of new competitors into the industry.
+These companies collectively attempt to moderate the intensity of industry competition to protect themselves, and to maintain profitability by adopting strategies to deter the entry of new competitors into the industry.
 They also develop strategies to become a dominant player and reduce rivalry.

 The decline stage is the last stage of an industry life cycle.
 The intensity of competition in a declining industry depends on several factors: speed of decline, the height of exit barriers, and the level of fixed costs.
-To deal with decline, some companies might choose to focus on their most profitable product lines or services in order to maximize profits and stay in the industry.
+To deal with the decline, some companies might choose to focus on their most profitable product lines or services in order to maximize profits and stay in the industry.
 Some larger companies will attempt to acquire smaller or failing competitors to become the dominant player.
-For those who are facing huge losses and do not believe there are opportunities to survive, divestment will be their optimal choice.
+For those who are facing huge losses and that do not believe there are opportunities to survive, divestment will be their optimal choice.

 Thank you for visiting our resource on the industry life cycle.
 To learn more about external analysis and how to perform strategic analysis, enroll in our Corporate & Business Strategy course today!

-Additional relevant resources include:
+Additional relevant CFI resources include: